 This highlights a curious fact about confidence, which is the fact that it is not rooted in any external factors.
 Rather, building confidence is the perception we have of ourselves independent of external factors.

 2. So now that we know for a fact that your external situation does not necessarily reflect on your internal disposition or confidence, we can conclude that improving on those external conditions will not necessarily build your confidence.

 What do we mean by this?
 If you’re rich and good-looking yet lack confidence, getting richer or better-looking would not necessarily build your confidence.

 You might have experienced this personally in your own life even.
 For example, getting a date with that dream girl will not make you feel worthy of love.

 You might get that temporary validation, but that will not change the deep-seated beliefs that make you see yourself as insignificant.

-Dating or getting in bed with more people would not necessarily improve your self-esteem about your own level of attractiveness.
-Sure, you’ll get an ego boost, but it will only last short-term, and then you’ll need to feed your ego again by looking for approvals outside of yourself.
+Dating or getting in bed with more people would not necessarily build your confidence about your own level of attractiveness.
+Sure, you’ll get an ego boost, but it will only last short-term.
+Eventually, you’ll need to feed your ego again by looking for approvals outside of yourself.

-3. Given the above two points, what can be said about confidence, then?
+Given the above two points, what is confidence, then?
 Well, it is a perception of being just fine as you are.
 It is a feeling that, in spite of whatever your external circumstances are, you lack nothing.

-Check out my special formula that is designed to reprogram your mind to have more confidence and be secure in who you are.
+Check out my special formula that is designed to reprogram your mind to build more confidence and be secure in who you are.